 I would like to add a few words about the possibilities of control.
 The experience we had in Germany shows clearly that some type of supervision or control is possible.
-I mentioned before that no knowledge of German development was available here.
+I mentioned before that no knowlsupervision or control is possible.
+I mentioned before that he how edge of German development was available here.
 I can add to that by saying that the security of the Germans was inadequate.
 They used letterheads and envelopes which clearly stated "Nuclear Physics" on the outside.
-Nevertheless, we had no knowledge of the work at all over there.
+Nevertheless, we had no knowledge of the work at all over they of the allies of the provide the provide the security of the the outside.
+Nevertheless, we had no knowledge of the work at an over there.
 The allies did not know what was going on.
 As soon as our mission got in touch with the first physicists, the first physics laboratory, the first correspondence and documents on physics which were available on the Continent, we obtained the complete story.
 From that you see that if there could be free interchange of ideas among the scientists, if they could travel freely, if they were allowed to visit each other's laboratories, if that were possible, then allowed to visit each other's laboratories, if that were possible, then as long as scientists are working or have to be used in work on an atomic bomb or anything of that nature, I don't believe that it can be kept secret.
-It would be known immediately to their colleagues allower the world without any doubt.
+It would be known immediately to their colleagues all over the world without any doubt.
 If, however, the art of making atomic bombs will progress so far that they do not need scientists any more, and it can be done by slave labor or prisoners, then of course control will be more difficult.
-But as long as scientists are needed in the building, construction, or research work on atomic bombs, it cannot be kept a secret from other scientists if they on atomic bombs, it cannot be kept a secret from other scientists if they have free access to each other's papers, can talk with each other, can travel and go to meetings together.

-Senator Russell.
-I would like to ask one or two questions, Mr.
+But as long as scientists are needed in the building, construction, or research work on atomic bombs, it cannot be kept a secret from other scientists if they as scientists are needed in the olinthing, construction, or research work on atomic bombs, it cannot be kept a secret from other scientists if they have free access to each other's papers, can talk with each other, can travel and go to meetings together.
+Senator RUSSELL I would like to ask one or two questions, Mr.